IHE/ITI.SeR/SeR.md

 The Authorization Decisions Manager builds an Access Decision based on
 - the information send with the Authorization Decisions Query [ITI-79]
 - the document metadata stored in the XDS Registry
-- the Patienet Consent and Access Policies.
+- the Patient Consent and the Access Policies.

 The XDS Document Repository grouped with an Authorization Decisions Verifier enforces the Access Decision returned with the Authorization Decisions Query [ITI-79].